 There’s No Better Way To Spend A Summer’s Day Than Tubing Along This Arizona River

 Summer is knocking at the door, and we’re ready to answer.
-The Salt River officially opens up for tubing in less than two weeks, and it’s a warm weather outdoor attraction that deserves a spot on the top of your travel bucket list.
-There are even wild horses in the water!
+The Salt River officially opens up for tubing in Arizona in less than two weeks, and it’s a warm weather outdoor attraction that deserves a spot on the top of your travel bucket list.
+There are even sometimes wild horses in the water!
 Come on, let’s float!

 Have you ever been tubing in Arizona on the Salt River?
 If so, we’d love to hear all about your experience!
 Tell us about your adventures in the comments, or in our Facebook group.